jarto/lockbox2/readme-64bit.txt

 random number source, TSha1HashRandom is used as a source for high quality random numbers.
 TSha1HashRandom is new SHA1-based random number generator.

+LbRandom.pas also contains a new procedure, that can be used to fill buffers with random content: lbSysRandomBuff.

 NOTICE!

 Even though this code works with FPC and Lazarus, I haven't created any